NEW: Download the Jane mobile app!📱

-We offer private, couples and group services in Penticton and Keremeos, and by invitation throughout BC.
+We offer private and group services in Penticton and Keremeos, and by invitation throughout BC.

 MOBILE SERVICES:

-In the South Okanagan / Similkameen for people with accessibility needs (some conditions apply).
+1) In the South Okanagan / Similkameen for people with serious accessibility needs (conditions apply).

 Call / text (250) 499-1905 or email oksacupuncture@gmail.com to request this service.